amandakann/kursplansanalys/Kursanalyspipeline/README.md

   ambiguous verbs"

-  Step 5 can read data from **more than one source**, for example if you want to compare data from different universities.
+  Step 5 can read data from **more than one source**, for example if you want to compare data from multiple universities.
 You can specify input files with `-inp "<filename 1> <filename 2> ... "`.
 The script will also read data from stdin if there seem to be data there.

 Some steps take a LOT of time.
-Downloading a lot of course information from the KTH API in *Step 1* can take a long time. *Step 3* can take a lot of time (to part-of-speech tag a few thousand courses, it could take several hours) since contacting the Granska API server takes time.
-The other steps are typically fast.
+Downloading a lot of course information from the KTH API in *Step 1* can take a long time. *Step 3* can take a lot of time since contacting the Granska API server takes time and it only accepts 100,000 bytes per request.
+Automatic spelling correction in step 4 can take a few minutes but is much faster than part-of-speech tagging.

 # Data files